Sri Lanka considers big China loan to repay foreign debts

 - Seattle still has the most cranes in America, and construction isn't losing much steam

-A large chunk of Sri Lanka’s foreign debit is from China, which considers the island nation to be part of its “One Belt One Road” initiative.
+A large chunk of Sri Lanka’s foreign debt is from China, which considers the island nation to be part of its “One Belt One Road” initiative.
 China has heavily invested in Sri Lanka infrastructure such as a seaport, airport and highways.

 It has invested $1.5 billion in a port city being built on reclaimed land off the island’s west coast.